- Photographs Tell a Story

 - Photographic Genres

 Photographs Tell a Story

-A camera is a tool, and like all tools it has a purpose.
-The purpose of my camera is to tell a story.
+A camera is an artistic tool, one I have tried to learn to use to tell stories.
 In the beginning the stories I wanted to tell were strictly non fiction.
 Product photos, cityscapes, cat, girlfriend.
 They were documentary in nature, with a goal of simply having the subject in focus, not too blurry, not too dark or too bright.
 You would be surprised how long it took me to get good at this, sadly a time span measured in years.